 Telehealth and technology based consultations are increasingly used to improve access to health services, especially in rural and remote areas.
 Health practitioners currently based overseas who want to keep providing services to their patients in Australia might consider using this technology to do so.

-In terms of registration requirements and the National Board’s regulatory role, if you are registered with your profession’s National Board under the National Registration and Accreditation Scheme and are based overseas, you can still provide telehealth services to patients based in Australia.
-However, you should check with health services and funders such as Medicare in relation to any other requirement these bodies may have.
+In terms of registration requirements and the National Board’s regulatory role, if you are registered with your profession’s National Board under the National Registration and Accreditation Scheme and are based overseas, Ahpra and the National Boards consider that you can still provide telehealth services to patients based in Australia.
+However, you should check with the regulatory authority for your profession in the jurisdiction you intend to practise and with Australian health services and funders such as Medicare in relation to any other requirement these bodies may have.

 The National Boards have the same expectations of practitioners using telehealth to provide patient consultations/patient services as they do when practitioners are delivering services face-to-face.
 When providing telehealth services, the National Boards still expect that: